 No question that he was with us that evening.

 And I have felt my connection to him these last few days, as more and more instances of police brutality come to light in the US, and protests bloom like algae in August.
-In his adult life, Randy was a voracious student of world politics, reading into esoteric, left-leaning corners of the internet that I didn’t fully understand.
+In his adult life, Randy was a voracious student of world politics, reading into esoteric, left-leaning corners of the internet that I neither understood nor trusted.
 We’d meet for lunch at the Wagamama in Lynnfield, halfway between us on Route 128.
-Over steaming bowls of gluten free ramen, he’d describe articles he was reading about CIA plots in places I’d never heard of, and I would feel naïve and conventional to be countering with The Economist.
+Over steaming bowls of gluten free ramen, he’d describe articles he was reading about CIA plots in places I’d never heard of.
+I’d feel naïve and conventional countering with The Economist.
 His distrust of established authority and his disdain for the cynicism of the powerful never left him.
-He wasn’t particularly “woke” in the sense of having a lived relationship with people of color (not that I am); his life was lived in predominantly white communities.
+He wasn’t particularly “woke” in the sense of having lived extensively in relationship with people of color (not that I am); his life played out in whiter spaces.
 Yet he was deeply empathetic, with radar keenly attuned to oppression and injustice.
-I can hear his voice in my mind almost as if he is sitting in the easy chair near my desk off the kitchen as I write, the one he liked best while he was living with us last fall, his computer on his lap, walking cane fallen to the floor and a cup of tea at his elbow, holding court with an audience of three (me and the dogs) while I try to ignore him so I can work.
-“Fuckin’ cops,” he’d say.
+I can hear his voice in my mind almost as if he is sitting in the easy chair near my desk off the kitchen as I write, the one he liked best while he was living with us last fall, his computer on his lap, suddenly-ubiquitous walking cane fallen to the floor and a cup of tea at his elbow, holding court with an audience of three (me and the dogs) while I try to ignore him so I can work.
+“Fuckin’ cops,” I imagine he’d say.
 Then he’d launch into a free-wheeling impersonation of a power-crazy Minneapolis beat cop losing his shit over a black kid jay-walking, or taking the wrong Starbucks cup by accident.
 It’d be wildly inappropriate and funny, brilliantly perceptive and painfully true.
 He was a gifted mimic and his Minnesota accent would be spot-on; he went to hockey camp in Bemidji as a teen and was an avid NHL fan his whole life long.
-But underneath the humor would be real sadness at the world’s cruelty, a woundedness that was the insistent background music in an otherwise pretty joyful adulthood.
+But underneath the humor would be real sadness at the world’s cruelty, a wounded-ness that was the insistent background music in an otherwise pretty joyful adulthood.

 Today is my daughter Lucy’s “golden” birthday.
 She explained at dinner the other night that this is the once-in-a-lifetime occasion when the date of your birthday and your age coincide; she turns 26 on the twenty-sixth.
 I’ve had in mind to write something to honor her for a few weeks now, but I haven’t found the chutzpah to face the keyboard.
 I am feeling boggy and flaccid in lockdown.
 But since it’s a golden birthday, I’m digging deep.
 I’m going to attempt to write something true.